Candseven88/QueensGame/README.md

 A premium, modern online gaming platform that brings together the best games from around the web.
 Built with React, TypeScript, and Tailwind CSS for an exceptional gaming experience.

-**Current Status**: 71 unique games across 6 royal categories with advanced deduplication system.
+**Current Status**: 72 unique games across 6 royal categories with advanced deduplication system, including featured partner games.

 ## 🚀 Features